António Guterres: Second term

 In November 2022, Guterres met with Ethiopian Prime Minister Abiy Ahmed.
 He praised the ceasefire between the Ethiopian government and Tigray rebels that ended the two-year Tigray War, saying the war in Ethiopia had resulted in "more casualties" than the Russian invasion of Ukraine.

-In January 2023, Guterres called for a global effort to transform education and added that it was time to "translate their Summit Commitments into concreate actions", create an inclusive learning environment that supports all students and "to end all the discriminatory laws and practices that hinder access to education".
+In January 2023, Guterres called for a global effort to transform education and added that it was time to "translate their Summit Commitments into concrete actions", create an inclusive learning environment that supports all students and "to end all the discriminatory laws and practices that hinder access to education."

 In April 2023, the 2023 Pentagon document leaks revealed that Guterres was spied on by U.S. intelligence.
 Previously, the U.S. and other Western nations had accused Guterres to be overly soft on Russian president Vladimir Putin.